jackinabox86/prun-site-alpha/DYNAMIC_COSTS_README.md

 ### Pre-Flight Checklist

 Before testing, ensure you've completed:
+- ✅ Populated `public/data/worker-type-costs.csv` with all worker types
-- ✅ Populated `public/data/workforce-requirements.csv` with all building data
+- ✅ Populated `public/data/production-worker-requirements.csv` with all building data
 - ✅ Populated `public/data/build-requirements.csv` with all building data
+- ✅ Populated `public/data/habitation-building-costs.csv` with all habitation types
+- ✅ Populated `public/data/production-habitation-requirements.csv` with all building data
-- ✅ Uploaded both CSVs to GCS (see Step 2 in Setup Instructions)
+- ✅ Uploaded all CSVs to GCS (see Step 2 in Setup Instructions)
 - ✅ Created backup: `recipes-base.csv` on GCS (see Step 3 in Setup Instructions)

 ### Safe GitHub Actions Testing (RECOMMENDED)